vaishdho1/Advanced-Graphs/README.md

 ## Advanced-Graphs

-### This project contains python implementations of 2 advanced shortest path graphs.
+### This project contains python implementations of 2 advanced shortest path graph algorithms.

 #### 1.Bidirectional Dijkstra
 #### This algorithm was tested against the following networks: